urbantower/jetty4spring/README.md

 ## Motivation

 Embedding web container (Jetty) into application is a new way how to create standalone and lightweight applications.
-When I decided embedd the
+When I decided embed the
 Jetty into one application (before amazing Spring Boot), I've bother with huge and hard-to-read XML.
 I decided to write a Spring namespace that simplify these XML fragments and make them more readable.
 This library is a result of this decision.